Recently, I’ve been studying for my PhD Qualifying exams (update: Passed!). Which means my days have tended to look like this:

 Had they chosen the latter, a sequence of information in a computer wouldn’t read “00110101” but instead “fairy-fairy-unicorn-unicorn-fairy-unicorn-fairy-unicorn” and everything else would work exactly as it does today.

 Since most information is more complicated than can be expressed with a single bit, longer sequences are used.
 For instance, “A” can be encoded by “01000001,” “B” by “01000010,” and so on.

 Of course, computers do much more than just store information – they also process it in desired ways, using “logic gates.”

-Logic gate takes two bits of information as input and output one bit.
+A logic gate takes two bits of information as input and outputs one bit.
 You can think of a logic gate as a magical wizard that takes some combination of unicorns and fairies and combines each pair into either one unicorn or one fairy, according to his perverse wizarding rules.

 There are many different types of logic gates.
 We’ll examine AND gates and OR gates to get a sense for how logic gates work.